 The remuneration framework for Directors, CEO and key management personnel is aligned with the interest of shareholders

 and relevant stakeholders and appropriate to attract, retain and motivate them for the long term success of the Group.

 Disclosure on Remuneration

 Principle 8: Clear disclosure on remuneration policy, level and mix

 For the period under review, the CEO’s remuneration package includes a variable bonus element and performance share grant, which are based on the Company’s and individual performance and have been designed to align his interests with those of shareholders.
 As an executive Director, the CEO does not receive Directors’ fees.

 Non-executive Directors, including the Chairman, are paid Directors’ fees, subject to the approval of shareholders at the AGM.
 Directors’ fees comprise a basic retainer fee, fees in respect of service on Board Committees, attendance fees, and, where appropriate, fees for participation in special projects, adhoc committees and subsidiary boards.
 The Directors’ fees are appropriate to the level of contribution, taking into account factors such as effort and time spent, and the responsibilities of the Directors, such that the independence of the non-executive Directors is not compromised by their compensation.

-A breakdown showing the level and mix of each Director’s remuneration payable for FY2019 is as follows:
+A breakdown showing the level and mix of each Director’s remuneration paid for FY2020 is as follows:-

 Disclosure of Remuneration of Key Management Personnel